boshtannik/embedded-nano-mesh/README.md

 ```

 ### Send with Transaction Method
-The `send_with_transaction` method sends a message and handles all further work to
+Sends a message and handles all further work to
-ensure the target device have received it only once and correctly.
+ensure the target device have received it only once.
 Method returns an error if the transaction failed.

 `Transaction time diagram`: